seankwilliams/comrad-documentation/source/index.md

 ApiKeyAuth
 </aside>

-## Scratchpad: Move Item to Saved Items
+## Scratchpad - Move Item to Saved Items

 <a id="opIdPlaylistsMoveItemFromSavedItemsToScratchpad"></a>